womanhack-2017/make-the-space-for-chrome/README.md

 * Integarion with Google News API for the most up-to-date news

 ## Team Members
-Make the Space came together to participate in WomanHack SF 2017.
-We are:
+Make the Space has an all-female developer team!
+We came together to participate in WomanHack SF 2017:

 Denise Duffy | [@duffydduffyd](http://github.com/duffydduffyd)